telefonicaid/thinking-cities/docs/topics/hadoop_streaming_hue.md

 Big data within [Hadoop](http://hadoop.apache.org/) clusters is mainly analyzed by means of the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) paradigm.
 Usually, specific Java jobs are created for this purpose, but sometimes different programming languages may want to be used, such as Python or even Shell scripting.
-In that cases, [Hadoop Streaming](https://hadoop.apache.org/docs/current/hadoop-streaming/HadoopStreaming.html) is the feature the IoT Platform integrators need.
+In those cases, [Hadoop Streaming](https://hadoop.apache.org/docs/current/hadoop-streaming/HadoopStreaming.html) is the feature the IoT Platform integrators need.

-Following, two methods are shown for creating Python-based MapReduce jobs using [Hue](http://gethue.com/) (the Web interface for Hadoop) and specifically, the Job Designer and Oozie Editor tools.
+Following, two methods are shown for creating Python-based MapReduce jobs using [Hue](http://gethue.com/) (the Web interface for Hadoop) and, specifically, the Job Designer and Oozie Editor tools.
 Previously, some setup steps must be done, such as creating and uploading the Python code for mappers and reducers, or uploading some testing data files.

 #Setup
 **IMPORTANT NOTE**: All the examples within this section have been implemented using an `admin` user, having access to all the Hadoop file system (HDFS).
 As an integrator, most probably you will be a non admin user having access only to your own HDFS space.

 ##Python code
 It is necessary to provide a couple of Python scripts, one implementing the mappers logic, and another implementing the reducers logic.
-These two files will be passed as arguments of the MapReduce later when it is executed.
+These two files will be passed as arguments of the MapReduce job when it is executed later.
 For demostration purposes the following [code](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/) mimicking the Java-based WordCount application will be used:

 ```Python
 $ cat mapper.py